 During the greenhouse conditions at the boundary between the Paleocene and early Eocene periods, some 56Ma ago, there is evidence that the Earth was up to 12° warmer than today and remained more than 8° warmer for nearly 10 million years.
-This was probably linked to huge amounts of carbon dioxide being released into the atmosphere at that time, although geoscientists are very actively researching this high temperature period, because it might shed some light on current climate change studies.
+This was probably linked to huge amounts of carbon dioxide being released into the atmosphere at that time.
+Geoscientists are very actively researching this high temperature period, because it might shed some light on current climate change studies.

-than larger animals.
+whole Earth, from the equator to the poles, apart from a few drier areas.
+Tropical rainforests grew in North America and Europe and palm trees grew in the Arctic.
+New mammal species evolved, but mostly these were very small dwarf species, probably because smaller mammals are better adapted to hot conditions than larger animals.
 Reptiles were abundant, particularly pythons and turtles.
 Insects were common.
 There were major changes in the oceans.
 Whilst many bottom-living microscopic species became extinct, planktonic organisms near the sea surface flourished.
 The warm oceans teemed with fish and other sea life.
 This was a very different world from the Earth today.